-In our December 31, 2023 consolidated financial statements, we have concluded and stated our recurring losses from operations, recurring cash flows used in operations and the requirement we raise additional capital in order to fund our ongoing operations beyond March 2025 raise substantial doubt regarding our ability to continue as a going concern.
+In our December 31, 2024 consolidated financial statements, we have concluded and stated our recurring losses from operations, recurring cash flows used in operations and the requirement we raise additional capital in order to fund our ongoing operations beyond March 2026 raise substantial doubt regarding our ability to continue as a going concern.
 Additionally, our independent registered public accounting firm's report on our consolidated financial statements includes an explanatory paragraph expressing substantial doubt about our ability to continue as a going concern.
-Our plans to address this going concern risk include pursuing further financings in addition to the recently completed offering of Series B Preferred Stock (in which we raised over \$18 million), seeking to restructure our outstanding indebtedness and pursuing additional offerings of debt and/or equity securities.
+Our plans to address this going concern risk include pursuing further financings in addition to the recently completed offering of our Registered Direct Offering (in which we realized net proceeds of approximately \$14.5 million) and pursuing additional offerings of debt and/or equity securities.
 The consolidated financial statements do not include any adjustments that might result from our inability to consummate such offerings or our ability to continue as a going concern.
 Moreover, there is no assurance if we consummate additional offerings, we will raise sufficient proceeds in such offerings to pay our financial obligations as they become due.
 These factors raise substantial doubt about our ability to continue as a going concern.